facebook/lexical/packages/lexical-website-new/docs/concepts/commands.md

 Commands are a very powerful feature of Lexical that lets you register listeners for events like `INSERT_TEXT_COMMAND` or `KEY_TAB_COMMAND` and contextually react to them _wherever_ & _however_ you'd like.

-This is a pattern is useful for building [`Toolbars`](https://github.com/facebook/lexical/blob/main/packages/lexical-playground/src/plugins/ToolbarPlugin.jsx) or complex `Plugins` and `Nodes` such as the [`TablePlugin`](https://github.com/facebook/lexical/tree/main/packages/lexical-table) which require special handling for `selection`, `keyboard events`, and more.
+This is pattern is useful for building [`Toolbars`](https://github.com/facebook/lexical/blob/main/packages/lexical-playground/src/plugins/ToolbarPlugin.jsx) or complex `Plugins` and `Nodes` such as the [`TablePlugin`](https://github.com/facebook/lexical/tree/main/packages/lexical-table) which require special handling for `selection`, `keyboard events`, and more.

-When registering a `command` you supply a `priority` and can return `true` to mark it as "handled" which stops other listeners from receiving the event.
-And if they're not handled explicitely by you, they're likely handled by default in the [`RichTextPlugin`](https://github.com/facebook/lexical/blob/main/packages/lexical-rich-text/src/index.js) or the [`PlainTextPlugin`](https://github.com/facebook/lexical/blob/main/packages/lexical-plain-text/src/index.js).
+When registering a `command` you supply a `priority` and can return `true` to mark it as "handled", which stops other listeners from receiving the event.
+If a command isn't handled explicitely by you, it's likely handled by default in the [`RichTextPlugin`](https://github.com/facebook/lexical/blob/main/packages/lexical-rich-text/src/index.js) or the [`PlainTextPlugin`](https://github.com/facebook/lexical/blob/main/packages/lexical-plain-text/src/index.js).

 ## `createCommand(...)`

-You can check out all of the existing commands in [`LexicalCommands.js`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/LexicalCommands.js), but if you'd like to create a custom command for your own use case, you can use the typed `createCommand(...)` function.
+You can check out all of the existing commands in [`LexicalCommands.js`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/LexicalCommands.js), but if you'd like to create a custom command for your own use case check out the typed `createCommand(...)` function.

 ```js
 const HELLO_WORLD_COMMAND: LexicalCommand<string> = createCommand();